-Shrimp occur commonly throughout the South Atlantic and Gulf coasts of the United States, and a great many people other than fishermen are interested in knowing "what kind of shrimp could this be?"
+Shrimp occur commonly along the South Atlantic and Gulf coasts of the United States, and a great many people, in addition to fishermen, are interested in knowing "what kind of shrimp could this be?"
 This leaflet is intended to help in field identification of the more frequently taken species of some commercial value.
 These are all members of one family, Penaeidae, characterized by having the first three pairs of walking legs (of which there are five pairs in all) ending with chelae or small pincers.

 Three species are the most abundant and valuable and comprise over 98 percent of the commercial catch.
 These are the white or common shrimp, Penaeus setiferus (Linnaeus), figure 1; the brown shrimp, Penaeus aztecus Ives, figure 2; and the pink or brown-spotted shrimp, Penaeus duorarum Burkenroad, figure 3.
-The sea bob, Xiphopeneus kroyeri (Heller), figure 4, occurs widely over the area but is taken mainly in Louisiana.
-Rock shrimp, of which there is only one large species, Sicyonia brevirostris Stimpson, figure 5, are excellent but seldom are taken in enough abundance to be marketed.
-A relative newcomer to the industry is the royal red shrimp, Hymenopenaeus robustus Smith, figure 6, from deep water (175 to 300 fathoms) off the Continental Shelf.
+The seabob, Xiphopeneus krøyeri (Heller), figure 4, occurs widely over the area but is taken mainly in Louisiana.
+Rock shrimp, of which there is only one large species, Sicyonia brevirostris Stimpson, figure 5, are excellent but seldom are taken in quantities large enough to be marketed.
+A relative newcomer to the industry is the royal red shrimp, Hymenopenaeus robustus Smith, figure 6, from deep water (140 to 300 fathoms) off the Continental Shelf.

-A shrimp can be divided into two principal sections: (1) the head or cephalothorax, which bears the rostrum or head spine, eyes, antennae or whiskers, mouth parts, and five pairs of walking legs (the last five appendages under the head section); (2) the abdomen or tail, which has seven segments.
-There are swimming legs underneath the first five segments of the abdomen, and the telson or tail spine is on the last.
+A shrimp's body consists of two major parts: (1) the head or cephalothorax, which bears the rostrum or head spine, eyes, antennae or whiskers, mouth parts, and five pairs of walking. legs (the last five appendages under the head section), and (2) the abdomen or tail, which has seven segments.
+There are swimming legs underneath the first five segments of the abdomen, and the telson or tail spine is on the last segment.